brianglass/orthocal-service/README.md

 # orthocal-service

-NOTE: Development on this repo has ceased.
-The project has been rewritten in python and is available at [orthocal-python]{https://github.com/brianglass/orthocal-python}.
+*NOTE*: Development on this repo has ceased.
+The project has been rewritten in python and is available at [orthocal-python](https://github.com/brianglass/orthocal-python).

 Orthocal-service is an Eastern Orthodox calendar service providing a RESTful api describing commemorations, fasting, scripture readings and other